Lavoro Autonomo in Italy 2026: Partita IVA, taxes, INPS - complete guide for freelancers

 Contents

-What Lavoro Autonomo is and who it suits in 2026
+What is Lavoro Autonomo and who is it suitable for in 2026

 ?

-Which residence permit in Italy gives freelancers and entrepreneurs full integration, public healthcare and a path to citizenship — and why do most people choose it?
+Which residence permit in Italy gives freelancers and entrepreneurs full integration, public healthcare and a route to citizenship — and why do most people choose it?

-Lavoro Autonomo (LA, “Lavoro Autonomo”) is an Italian residence permit for autonomous (self-) employment.
+Lavoro Autonomo (LA, “Lavoro Autonomo”) is an Italian residence permit for autonomous (self-employed) work.
 It is not a single specific visa type but a general definition covering several subcategories:

 • Libera professione — liberal profession (freelance, IT consulting, PR, design)